 After they’ve done that, they can upload a site and take control of your territory.

-They won’t have your blog and its contents (unless they’ve copied it), but they will have the home of your former blog.
+They won’t have your website and its contents (unless they’ve copied it), but they will have the authority attached to your domain.

 What are the chances of this happening?

-In fact, if you’re working on your blog every day, there’s no chance of it happening at all.
+In fact, if you’re working on your website every day, there’s no chance of it happening at all.

 Because, when your domain expires, your site stops working.
-You’d look into why it’s not working and discover your domain has expired.
+You’d look into why it’s not working and discover the domain expired.
 You’d then whip out your credit/debit card and renew it before you have time to catch your breath.

-A little while later (I’m talking hours, if you’re very lucky, under 60 minutes), your blog would emerge looking the same as always.
+A little while later (I’m talking hours, if you’re very lucky, under 60 minutes), your website emerges looking the same as always.

 Now, if you’re traveling or otherwise engaged (you may be sick in hospital) and your domain expires, you have a problem.
 It’s not an end-of-the-world problem, but it is a problem.

-When the domain expires your site stops working.
-After that, you have some time to renew the domain before it becomes available for somebody to buy.
-Typically, you have up to 90 days, but it changes from registrar to registrar and country to country.
+When the domain expires you have some time to renew the domain at the standard price before it becomes available for anyone to buy.

-After it leaves the EXPIRED state, expect to pay more (my registrar (Fasthosts) charge £200).
+After it leaves the EXPIRED state, expect to pay more.
+My registrar, Fasthosts, charge £200 and namecheap charge $200.